Weekend Update: "SNL NewsBreak" (1981–1982)

 The anchor position changed hands frequently under Dick Ebersol, executive producer of SNL from 1981 to 1985.
 Brian Doyle-Murray was teamed first with Mary Gross, then going solo for three months, then back with Gross for one more month before finally being teamed with Christine Ebersole for the remainder of the season.
 Doyle-Murray signed off each week with "Good night, and good news."

 "Saturday Night News" (1982–1985)

 Brad Hall took over the desk of the retitled "Saturday Night News" in 1982 through most of the 1983 season.
 By the 1983 season, he began signing out with phrase "Thanks for coming out in the rain!"
 Hall was removed from the anchor position halfway through the 1983–84 season.
-For the rest of the season, and into the next, there were no regular anchors–both cast members and SNL guest-hosts took turns at the chair (Hall himself left the show at the end of the 1983–1984 season).
+For the rest of the season, and into the next, there were no regular anchors—both cast members and SNL guest-hosts took turns at the chair (Hall himself left the show at the end of the 1983–1984 season).
 In December 1984, Christopher Guest became the new anchor.
+However, within this period, the SNL broadcast of December 8, 1984, is the only episode to not feature the satirical news segment on the show, at all.